Agent Pre-installation Procedures for UNIX

 -

-Verify that the HOME directory is configured with 755 permissions by running Is Id on the Agent account.
+Do the following to verify that the HOME directory is configured with 755 permissions

 ls -ld /home/ctmag